 This gadget enables you to track time spent on Projects and Epics broken down by days, users, and issue statuses.
 You can build reports based on filters and projects and you can group and categorize by any Jira field.

 This can provide you with powerful insights into exactly how time is being spent and how projects are progressing.
 What’s more, you can see how work is progressing against estimates.

-The Gauge Gadget provides several gauges to help you visualize how many issues sit within a specific filter.
+The Gauge Gadget provides a range of meters to help you visualize how many issues sit within specific filters.

-You can view this with a horseshoe gauge, a water gauge, or with a counter.
+The app provides a horseshoe gauge, a water gauge, and a counter.